-Artificial Intelligence (AI) is rapidly reshaping industries, societies, and governance frameworks worldwide.
-As its transformative potential continues to unfold, governments and international organizations face the pressing challenge of creating governance mechanisms that ensure the responsible and ethical use of AI (Abualruz et al., 2025).
-Southeast Asian nations, in particular, are navigating a complex landscape of technological advancements, regulatory gaps, and ethical concerns, which necessitate the establishment of robust AI policies (Albaroudi et al., 2025).
+Artificial intelligence (AI) is rapidly reshaping industries, societies, and governance frameworks worldwide.
+As its transformative potential continues to unfold, governments and international organizations face the pressing challenge of creating governance mechanisms that ensure the responsible and ethical use of AI (Kumar et al., 2025).
+Southeast Asian nations, in particular, are navigating a complex landscape of technological advancements, regulatory gaps, and ethical concerns, which necessitate the establishment of robust AI policies (Acharya et al., 2025).
 These nations, while diverse in terms of political, economic, and cultural contexts, are beginning to recognize the importance of developing frameworks that align AI deployment with societal values and international standards.
-With AI technologies being increasingly incorporated into critical sectors such as healthcare, finance, transportation, and education, the stakes for effective governance are higher than ever.
-As AI evolves, its impact on citizens, businesses, and global relations grows exponentially, highlighting the need for comprehensive ethical guidelines (Allen et al., 2025).
+With AI technologies being increasingly incorporated into critical sectors such as healthcare, finance, transportation, and education, the stakes for effective governance are higher than ever (Wang & Zhang, 2025).
+As AI evolves, its impact on citizens, businesses, and global relations grows exponentially, highlighting the need for comprehensive ethical guidelines.

-Despite the growing acknowledgment of the necessity for AI governance, Southeast Asia lags behind more developed regions in terms of concrete regulatory frameworks and policy implementations.
-Countries in this region vary significantly in their approach to AI governance, with some focusing on economic and technological growth, while others prioritize safeguarding public welfare and ethical principles (Amiot & Potier, 2025).
-While there has been an increase in discussions around AI governance within Southeast Asia, a coherent and standardized approach is still in its infancy (Arza et al., 2025).
+Despite the growing acknowledgment of the necessity for AI governance, Southeast Asia lags behind more developed regions in terms of concrete regulatory frameworks and policy implementations (Lu, 2025).
+Countries in this region vary significantly in their approach to AI governance, with some focusing on economic and technological growth, while others prioritize safeguarding public welfare and ethical principles.
+While there has been an increase in discussions around AI governance within Southeast Asia, a coherent and standardized approach is still in its infancy (Dunleavy & Margetts, 2025).
 With ethical concerns such as data privacy, bias, accountability, and the potential for job displacement arising alongside technological advancements, the region faces a critical moment in determining how to manage AI development responsibly.
-This landscape of emerging policy frameworks necessitates a comparative analysis to better understand the diverse approaches and their implications (Attard-Frost et al., 2024).
+This landscape of emerging policy frameworks necessitates a comparative analysis to better understand the diverse approaches and their implications.

-As AI adoption accelerates, its governance becomes essential not only to protect individual rights but also to foster sustainable economic growth in Southeast Asia.
-Several countries, including Singapore, Malaysia, Indonesia, and Thailand, are at different stages of developing AI ethical guidelines, influenced by their respective socio-political climates, technological capabilities, and global positioning (Bag et al., 2025).
-Understanding the challenges, opportunities, and strategies within these countries is crucial for creating a cohesive regional approach to AI ethics and governance.
-The context of Southeast Asia presents both a unique challenge and opportunity, as nations strive to balance the promise of AI-driven growth with the need for ethical oversight and societal protection (Baloda et al., 2025).
+As AI adoption accelerates, its governance becomes essential not only to protect individual rights but also to foster sustainable economic growth in Southeast Asia (Papagiannidis et al., 2025).
+Several countries, including Singapore, Malaysia, Indonesia, and Thailand, are at different stages of developing AI ethical guidelines, influenced by their respective socio-political climates, technological capabilities, and global positioning.
+Understanding the challenges, opportunities, and strategies within these countries is crucial for creating a cohesive regional approach to AI ethics and governance (Z. Li et al., 2025).
+The context of Southeast Asia presents both a unique challenge and opportunity, as nations strive to balance the promise of AI-driven growth with the need for ethical oversight and societal protection.

-The primary issue this study addresses is the lack of a unified, effective, and comprehensive AI ethical framework across Southeast Asian nations.
-While AI is transforming multiple sectors in these countries, the regulatory frameworks governing its ethical use are often inconsistent and insufficiently developed (Barrios et al., 2025).
-Some nations are only beginning to formulate policy responses to the challenges posed by AI, while others are navigating the complexity of balancing AI innovation with ethical considerations.
-The lack of coordination among Southeast Asian countries on AI governance leads to potential ethical dilemmas such as privacy breaches, algorithmic bias, and unchecked automation.
-These challenges call for deeper investigation into how these countries are developing their AI policies and how their ethical guidelines align with international standards (Haryono et al., 2025).
+The primary issue this study addresses is the lack of a unified, effective, and comprehensive AI ethical framework across Southeast Asian nations (Tuygunov et al., 2025).
+While AI is transforming multiple sectors in these countries, the regulatory frameworks governing its ethical use are often inconsistent and insufficiently developed.
+Some nations are only beginning to formulate policy responses to the challenges posed by AI, while others are navigating the complexity of balancing AI innovation with ethical considerations (Robles & Mallinson, 2025).
+The lack of coordination among Southeast Asian countries on AI governance leads to potential ethical dilemmas such as privacy breaches, algorithmic bias, and unchecked automation (Khan et al., 2025).
+These challenges call for deeper investigation into how these countries are developing their AI policies and how their ethical guidelines align with international standards.